-Before diving into reviews to find the best senior phones in 2020, we came up with a few requirements:
+Before diving into reviews to find the best senior mobiles in 2020, we came up with a few requirements:

-Availability: A specialized phone doesn’t help much if there’s no one there to provide support should things go wrong.
-We wanted to find phones that most people could find either online through major retailers or at a local store.
+Availability: A specialized mobile doesn’t help much if there’s no one there to provide support should things go wrong.
+We wanted to find options that most people could find either online through major retailers or at a local store.

-Ease of Use: Having a phone you can’t use is more frustrating than not having one at all.
-Whether this is your first mobile phone or an upgrade, we wanted to find phones that were simple to learn and use.
+Ease of Use: Having a mobile you can’t use is more frustrating than not having one at all.
+Whether this is your first mobile or an upgrade, we wanted to find choices that were simple to learn and use.